carlosrendonduque/encoding-challenge/README.md

 This will run the app in development mode.
 Open http://localhost:3000 to view it in your browser.
 The page will reload if you make edits.

+## Switching Between Part 1 and Part 2

+The app provides buttons to switch between Part 1 (4-character block encoding) and Part 2 (full string encoding and decoding).
+Simply click the respective button to switch modes.

+- **Part 1**: Encodes blocks of 4 characters to a 32-bit integer.
+- **Part 2**: Encodes a full string to an array of 32-bit integers and decodes it back to the original string.

 ## Running Tests

-This project includes test cases to verify the correctness of the encoding function.
+This project includes test cases to verify the correctness of both the encoding and decoding functions.
 To run the tests, use the following command:

 ```bash
 npm test